Commercial and Industrial Development

 After the closing of America‘s Food Basket, we worked diligently with Uphams Corner Mainstreet to bring CVS/ pharmacy and The Brothers Supermarket to Uphams Corner.
 CVS and Brothers brought 35 jobs to the community with career ladders.
 Since CVS/pharmacy opened we see an increase of foot traffic in this area, which is beneficial to other merchants in Uphams Corner.

-555 Dudley St. Property has 3 commercial spaces, 8,000 sf, under 9 housing units.
-This project is renovating the apartments and expanding the Food Project office, which is adjacent to a Latino bodega.
+555 Dudley St. Property has 3 commercial spaces measuring a total of 8,000 SF under 9 housing units.
+DBEDC is renovating the apartments and expanding the Food Project office, which is adjacent to a Latino bodega.

-Bornstein & Pearl Food Production Business Center 196 Quincy St. (after)
+Bornstein & Pearl Food Production Center at 196 Quincy St (after)